Jackson G. Lu

 Academic Area

-Jackson Lu is the Sloan School Career Development Associate Professor in Work and Organization Studies and an Associate Professor of Work and Organization Studies at the MIT Sloan School of Management.
+Jackson G. Lu is the Sloan School Career Development Associate Professor and an Associate Professor of Work and Organization Studies at the MIT Sloan School of Management.
+He serves as a senior editor for Organization Science, a senior editor for Management and Organization Review, and an associate editor for Journal of Personality and Social Psychology.
+He received his PhD from Columbia Business School in 2018 and tenure from MIT in 2023.

-He studies culture and globalization through two distinctive research streams.
+Jackson studies culture and globalization through two distinctive research streams.
 His first research stream examines the “Bamboo Ceiling” experienced by Asians despite their educational and economic achievements in the United States.
-His second research stream elucidates how multicultural experiences (e.g., working abroad, intercultural friendships) shape outcomes key to organizations, including leadership, creativity, and ethics.
+His second research stream elucidates how multicultural experiences (e.g., working abroad, intercultural relationships) shape key organizational outcomes, including leadership, creativity, and ethics.

-Jackson has published in top general science journals (Nature Human Behaviour, Proceedings of the National Academy of Sciences), management journals (Academy of Management Annals, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Organization Science), and psychology journals (Annual Review of Psychology, Journal of Personality and Social Psychology, Psychological Science).
-His research has been featured in over 200 media outlets in different languages (e.g., BBC, The Economist, The Financial Times, Harvard Business Review, NPR, The Boston Globe, The New York Times, The Washington Post).
+Jackson has published in top general science journals (Nature Human Behaviour, Proceedings of the National Academy of Sciences), management journals (Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Organization Science), and psychology journals (Annual Review of Psychology, Journal of Personality and Social Psychology, Psychological Science).
+His research has been featured in over 300 media outlets (e.g., BBC, The Economist, The Financial Times, Harvard Business Review, NPR, The Boston Globe, The New York Times, The Washington Post).

 Honors